 Undergraduate students are eligible to transfer up to 60 credits and apply them toward the 120 credits required by the College of Arts and Sciences.
 These transfer credits can be from a combination of AP, IB, dual enrollment, and/or another college or university.
 Students are encouraged to keep the syllabi from these courses in case there is a question regarding their equivalency to our courses.
 We do not give credit for AP Chemistry labs.
 In addition, labs taken at another college or university (including through dual enrollment) must be taken in person.
 We do not accept online labs.
 We strongly recommend you refer to the University of Virginia’s Office of Admission for transfer students for additional information.
 Students who have transfer credits from AP, IB, dual enrollment, and/or another college or university can check here for their equivalencies.

+Professor Kateri DuBay is the chemistry major advisor for all transfer students.
+Please see her welcome message here.
 We encourage all students who come to UVA to take things slow and to not commit to too many activities right away.
 For time management tips, please see here.
 For an article on making the transition from community college to UVA, please click here.

 Finally, we offer you the opportunity for you to meet with me and sit in on one of our classes.
 Additionally, we invite all students to attend the ACS Poster Session and Distinguished Majors Symposium.
 I look forward to hearing from you soon.